Burslem

 Burslem (/ˈbɜːrzləm/ BURZ-ləm) is one of the six towns that along with Hanley, Tunstall, Fenton, Longton and Stoke-upon-Trent form part of the city of Stoke-on-Trent in Staffordshire, England.
 It is often referred to as the "mother town" of Stoke on Trent.
+The population of the town was included under the Burslem Central ward and had a population of 6,490 in the 2021 Census.

 Topography

 Burslem is on the eastern ridge of the Fowlea Valley, the Fowlea being one of the main early tributaries of the River Trent.
 Burslem embraces the areas of Middleport, Dalehall, Longport, Westport, Trubshaw Cross, and Brownhills.
 The Trent & Mersey Canal cuts through, to the west and south of the town centre.
 A little further west, the West Coast Main Line railway and the A500 road run in parallel, forming a distinct boundary between Burslem and the abutting town of Newcastle-under-Lyme.
 To the south is Grange Park and Festival Park, reclaimed by the Stoke-on-Trent Garden Festival.